okdefinet/groestl-nodes/README.md

 The crawler is best run via cron jobs, `--dump` instances should be scheduled separately from `--crawl` jobs.

 `flock` should be used to prevent multiple instances from running concurrently

-For production use, the default database (sqlite) should not be used, as the file lock timeout will prevent simultaneous crawling, dumping, and reporting/api calls.